compulim/docs/testframework.md

 # Test packages

 There are multiple JavaScript test packages.
-Test is a very broad terms and we are dividing them into multiple groups:
+Test package include  very broad stuff and we are dividing them into multiple groups:

 * Test framework - how to group all tests
+  * Think about: coding style, file hierarchy, etc
 * Test runner - how to run the test
+  * Think about: test host, process management, rerun test, watcher, etc
 * Assertion library - how to test
+  * Think about: assertion, setting up expectations, etc

 | | Test framework | Test runner | Assertion library |
 | - | - | - | - |